Differential phase shift keying demodulation

 dataOut = dpskdemod(rxSig,M);

-As the modulator and demodulator have the same initial condition while only the received signal experiences a phase shift, the first demodulated symbol is likely to be in error.
-Because of this, you should always discard the first symbol when using DPSK.
+The modulator and demodulator have the same initial condition.
+However, only the received signal experiences a phase shift.
+As a result, the first demodulated symbol is likely to be in error.
+Therefore, you should always discard the first symbol when using DPSK.

 Find the number of symbol errors.